marcoverl/CVUserGuide/source/ManagingImages.rst

 ---------------

-Users can also build custom images, that can then been uploaded in the Cloud Image service as described in ?.
+Users can also build custom images, that can then been uploaded in the Cloud Image service as described in :ref:`User Provided Images <userprovidedimages>`.

 There are several tools providing support for image creation.
 Some of them are described in the `Openstack